kakelay/KakElay/README.md

 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> If you are not strong enough that you don't want to know you

 > [!TIP]
 > Helpful advice for doing things better or more easily.